 J.D.-M.P.H.
 Program

-Instituted in 2003 by the School of Law, the School of Medicine and the Graduate School of Arts and Sciences, the dual degree in public health, offered in conjunction with the Department of Public Health Sciences, offers concentrations in generalist practice and research and in health policy, law and ethics.
+Instituted in 2003 by the School of Law, the School of Medicine and the Graduate School of Arts and Sciences, the combination degree in public health, offered in conjunction with the Department of Public Health Sciences, offers concentrations in generalist practice and research and in health policy, law and ethics.
 The M.P.H. program features close collaboration with the federal Centers for Disease Control and with state and local public health offices in Virginia.

 Administration of the Program